Deja Kelly: College career

 On November 25, 2020, Kelly made her debut for North Carolina, recording 19 points, four rebounds and three assists in a 90–61 win over Radford.
 On December 17, she posted a season-high 22 points, eight assists and five rebounds in a 92–68 victory against AP No. 18 Syracuse.
 She matched her season-high in points twice in consecutive wins over Georgia Tech and Virginia Tech in February 2021.
 As a freshman, Kelly averaged 11 points, 2.9 assists and 2.3 rebounds per game, shooting 32.9 percent from the field.
 She was a two-time Atlantic Coast Conference (ACC) Freshman of the Week selection and made the ACC All-Freshman Team.

 As a sophomore, Kelly had a career-high 31 points along with four rebounds and four assists in an 81–62 win against Clemson on January 2, 2022.
 One week later, she recorded her first double-double with 15 points and 10 rebounds in a 71–46 win over Virginia Tech.
 At the 2022 NCAA tournament, Kelly helped North Carolina make its first Sweet 16 appearance in seven years.
 She averaged 16.5 points, 3.6 rebounds and 2.6 assists per game and shot 85.8 percent from the free throw line, which led the ACC.
 Kelly earned first-team All-ACC accolades and received Women's Basketball Coaches Association (WBCA) All-American honorable mention.

 In her junior season, Kelly cemented herself as one of the top women's basketball players in the ACC.
 Once again earning first-team all-ACC honors, Kelly started every game in which she played, despite missing one contest due to injury.
 She set a new career high with 32 points in a 75–67 loss against Syracuse, and on the season led the team in points and assists, averaging 16.3 points and 3.2 assists per game.

 Professional career

 Kelly went undrafted in the 2025 WNBA draft.
 On April 18, 2025, she signed a training camp contract with the Las Vegas Aces, joining draftees Aaliyah Nye and Harmoni Turner on a crowded Aces roster.

 Kelly made her professional debut on May 2, 2025 in a preseason game against the Dallas Wings.
 She tallied nine points on 4-5 shooting in just seven minutes.
 Four days later, Kelly followed up her debut with a game-high 15 points against the Phoenix Mercury, including a game-winning shot with just 4.9 seconds left on the clock.

 On May 12, just 10 days after her preseason debut, Kelly was waived by the Aces.

+On May 11, 2026, it was announced Kelly has joined the Charlotte Crown of the UpShot League for their inaugural season.

+On September 22, 2026, the Dallas Wings announced that they signed her to a developmental contract.

+Athletes Unlimited

+In July 2025, Kelly joined Athletes Unlimited Pro Basketball for its fifth season, marking her professional debut with the league following her collegiate career and preseason experience in the WNBA.